vvatter/llm-pdf-remediation/README.md

 released.
 Automated checks are useful, but they do not replace testing with the PDF reader and assistive technology used by the intended audience.

-The first completed collection is a set of University of Florida mathematics newsletters.
-The project is not limited to newsletters; it is intended for old PDFs whose original publishing files are no longer available.
+The first completed collection contains nine complex historical PDFs.
+The project is intended for old documents whose original publishing files are no longer available.

 ## Before You Start